montero-melis/2018_replication_sheb-pulv2013/exp-scripts_psychopy/to-do_implementation.md

 ## During pilot, reconsider the following

 - Length of presentation: 100 ms enough?
+Seemed very short when I piloted with my wife (and with myself)... maybe 200 ms?
 - Length of beep (current 250 ms)
 - "fixation point": is this an actual point or perhaps a crosshair?
 What size? --> careful how size is defined if it's relative to the current monitor!
 - Font size okay?
 Change font so there is difference between instructions and presented words?

 ## Other

+- Set a maximum speed for drumming, e.g. 200 bpm?
+(Minimum = 100 bpm)